jingbozhou/drug_combination_prediction/README.md

 ## I. INSTALLATION

-The following software o be present in the system before attempting to use .
+The following data and software needs to be present in the your system before attempting to use drug combination predictor.

+### 1.
+Download all files to your folder.

 ### Anaconda3 (https://www.anaconda.com/download)

 Brief training and predicting process:
-1. Download all files to your folder.
+1.

 2. Download Data.tar.gz (https://drive.google.com/file/d/1lDfHnsby79DQoabxNGfQbZFCc8SwTwJy/view?usp=share_link) and put them into CombDrugModule folder, uncompress it.